Mhadei Wildlife Sanctuary: Sacred groves

 The latter is slowly being weathered away by changing values and encroachments.
 In the past, large areas of forest land were protected through sacred groves such as Nirankarachi Rai.
 One would find various species of indigenous trees in these groves and no one dared cut a tree.
 In this way, villagers ensured their protection.
 The densely forested groves were also used by villagers to keep sculptures of village deities.
 Today, because of encroachments, the size of the groves has decreased, while the sculptures lie exposed to the vagaries of nature.
-Nanoda's Nirankarachi Rai, formerly spread across a large area, is now confined to a small patch where the vulnerable species hedu (satinwood), khait (Mimosa catechu), and chafara (red frangipani) trees are found.
-Majestic trees such as bhillo maad (coconut) have already been felled.
+Nanoda's Nirankarachi Rai, formerly spread across a large area, is now confined to a small patch where hedu, khait (Mimosa catechu) and chafara trees are found.
+Majestic trees such as bhillo maad have already been felled.

-Inside the sacred grove are 15 stone sculptures-of Gajlaxmi, Mahishasurmardini, Ravalnath, Brahmani, a horse rider and warriors-which are a part of Goa's archaeological heritage, weathering away.
+Inside the sacred grove are 15 stone sculptures of Gajlaxmi, Mahishasurmardini, Ravalnath, Brahmani, a horse rider and warriors-which are a part of Goa's archaeological heritage, weathering away.
 Animals such as sheryo (pangolin) and shekaro (Malabar giant squirrel) are found in sacred groves.